PAVE-artifacts/Manifest/README.md

       4- proveit proof command : (a script) to run the 5- all proof summaries (and "grandstotals" files).

-Tutorials:

-- We encourage people who are interested in the work to watch the tutorial videos. tutorial-1- the chain is running on actual examples ( lifting binary and generating PVS). tutorial-2- proving the models. tutorial-3- proof results (proof status (OK vs missed), real time, number of formulas, number PVS files created and verified)

 - The formal proofs of the models summaries are shown in tutorial-3.
 I